Menu

 We have drafted a strategy to consider how we will meet demand over the next ten years.
 This includes on-street as well as off-street infrastructure provision, promotional activity, using planning and licencing policies to encourage EV and a rolling action plan.
 Read more here.

 We are currently looking at the issue of trailing cables.
-For residents who have no off street parking but need to connect a cable to their car on-street, we are looking into the legalities and arrangements for setting up a permit scheme to allow this to happen.
+For residents who have no off street parking but need to connect a cable to their car on-street, we are looking into trials from other parts of the UK into how they provide solutions to this problem.

 Fleet conversion